-This Homemade Vegetable Beef Soup recipe can’t be beat for its incredibly rich flavor.
-Full of tender chunks of beef and loaded with vegetables, it’s a hearty, easy to make dinner for two or a crowd.
+This Old Fashioned Vegetable Beef Soup recipe can’t be beat for its incredible flavor.
+Full of tender chunks of beef, pasta, and loaded with vegetables, all swimming in a rich beef broth, it’s a hearty, easy dinner for two or a crowd.

-This easy Vegetable Beef Soup was one of his all time favorites but his Split Pea Soup and Turkey Soup were just as incredible.
+This easy Vegetable Beef Soup made with beef soup bones was one of his all-time favorites but his Split Pea Soup and Turkey Soup were just as incredible.
 I actually had to ask my sister for this recipe again, although I have been making it from memory for years, just because I wanted to have it just right to bring to you.

-Not at all.
-I like using it because it becomes so tender and has so much flavor but you can also use stew meat or even ground beef.
+I like to use beef rump roast for its flavor and because it becomes so tender.
+However, you can also use stew meat or even ground beef.

 You can add the vegetables in when you're simmering the meat but they will get very soft.
 I like mine slightly more crisp so I always wait to add until later.